Parshantk90/D3-Calendar-Heat-Map/README.md

 ![D3-Calendar-Heat-Map](https://raw.githubusercontent.com/Parshantk90/D3-Calendar-Heat-Map/main/calendarHeatMap.PNG)

-This project is a plug and paly kind of solution to get a github style D3.js scrollable Heat map with dynamic width and height. some of the cool features are-
+This project is a plug and play kind of solution to get a github style D3.js scrollable Heat map with dynamic width and height. some of the cool features are-
 1. Renders n number of months in a single row
 2. Main Container of Heatmaps is scrollable